skazanyNaGlany/go-file-mirror/README.md

         log.Fatal("still have some pending operations")
     }

-    // fatal when one of the operation failed for _, operation := range *operations {
+    // Fatal when one of the operations failed for _, operation := range *operations {
         if err := operation.GetLastResultError(); err != nil {
             log.Fatal(err)